pushkar-112/DL-Handwritten-Digit-Recognition/README.md

 - **✏️ Drawing Canvas**: Draw digits directly in the browser with touch support
 - **🧠 AI Prediction**: Real-time digit recognition using trained neural network
 - **📊 Confidence Scores**: View prediction probabilities for all digits (0-9)
+- 🐳 **Dockerized Deployment**: Run the app in a container with all dependencies pre-installed.
+Easy to deploy locally or on cloud platforms like Render, Heroku, or AWS.
 - **📱 Responsive Design**: Works seamlessly on desktop and mobile devices
 - **🎨 Modern UI**: Beautiful gradient interface with smooth animations